m-agour/MummyIsland/README.md

  note: all obj/mtl files will be deleted and two files will be created instead.
  3. Compress the resulting "Animation" file to a "ZIP" format, and rename the compressed file to "something.pak".
  4. Now you should have 3 files: "something.pak", "texture.tan" and the texture image (if exists).
+ 5. load the frames using loadPack(pak_file) which returns a list of frames then use it to make Animation(list_of_frames).

  - why not just use th obj sequence animation directly?<br/>